sefko/lenovo-backlight-improved/README.md

 * As different models of Lenovo laptops might use different dll files for controlling the keyboard backlight, the support for more dll files might be added.
 * Attach the different supported dll files to the executable, so that Lenovo Vantage installation is not required.
-* Add option to see and change the selected state of the backlight from the system tray menu.

 # License